Is Wine Vegan? Discover a Surprising Truth

 Challenges with Vegan Labeling in Wine

-Despite growing interest, consistent labeling remains a hurdle.
-The lack of regulation around fining processes complicates matters.
-Consumers can’t always rely on labels to make informed choices.
-That said, advocacy for clearer labeling is on the rise.
-This push aims to help vegans effortlessly identify suitable wines.
+Despite growing interest, consistent labeling remains a massive hurdle.
+The lack of regulation around fining processes means consumers can’t rely on labels to make informed choices.
+You might be drinking fish bladder residue and never know it unless you do independent research.

 Conclusion